mickeymouse71/gigpilotv1.0/README.md

 ## The problem it solves

 Gig drivers make dozens of micro-decisions every shift — where to position, when to switch platforms, whether to chase a surge.
 Most of these decisions are made on gut feel.
 GigPilot replaces gut feel with data from three sources: the driver's own trip history, live flight arrivals at SAN airport, and the San Diego event calendar.
+This is a scalable solution and can work for any city by uploading additional city specific information.
+The APP intelligence and decision engine works based on the driver's trips data.
+More you drive more intelligent it becomes.

 ---